vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-aws.md

 # VMware Tanzu for Kubernetes Operations on AWS Reference Design

-VMware Tanzu for Kubernetes Operations simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
+VMware Tanzu for Kubernetes Operations (informally known as TKO) simplifies operation of Kubernetes for multi-cloud deployment by centralizing management and governance for clusters and teams across on-premises, public clouds, and edge.
 Tanzu for Kubernetes Operations delivers an open source aligned Kubernetes distribution with consistent operations and management to support infrastructure and application modernization.

 This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations with Tanzu components on AWS.